All on 4 Cost: The Honest Guide

 From $18,000

-From $34,000
+From $29,000

-From $50,000
+From $39,000

 1. Acrylic tooth bridges

-There are different types of acrylic bridges and many ways to make them so this can get confusing.
-Different implant dentists have different methods they use so it’s important to ask which option your dentist prefers.
+There are different types of acrylic bridges and many ways to make them, so this can get confusing.
+Different implant dentists have different methods they use, so it’s important to ask which option your dentist prefers.

-A metal foundation underneath the acrylic teeth provides strength and durability but also makes for a lean tooth bridge, as less acrylic is required.
+A metal (titanium) foundation underneath the acrylic teeth provides strength and durability but also makes for a lean tooth bridge, as less acrylic is required.
 High-quality acrylic materials can look very natural, however, acrylic teeth will wear and tear over time—even when made to the most exacting standards.

 The very best way to decide which tooth bridge solution is right for you is to hold, feel and compare the bridges in person.